 n the preceding chapter we have seen how one can compute the evolution of a star by starting from a homogeneous model representing a newly formed system.
 When the chemical composition of the star changes with time, a new model is computed each time.
-In this chap-
+In this chapter we shall consider the theoretical evolutionary paths of systems with various masses and see how the computed evolution explains the observational data.
+The following discussion is rather qualitative, since the details of the theoretical calculations are too involved for the present book.